What is Project Management

 e) Engaging With Stakeholders

 It is performed in all scaled organizations, ranging from small-scale businesses to transnational corporations.
-Regardless you are the Project Manager in the office or managing the teams that are based in different countries, successful Project Management is the most crucial factor in attaining the goals of the organization.
+Regardless of whether you are the Project Manager in the office or managing the teams that are based in different countries, successful Project Management is the most crucial factor in attaining the goals of the organization.
 It encompasses various endeavors like product and service creation, software development, event management, civil construction, marketing communication, and system implementation.

 a) Effective Project Management helps keep projects on schedule and within financial constraints, preventing cost overruns and delays.